florianbuetow/alfred2firetask/README.md

 2. Create your awesome feature branch: `git checkout -b my-new-awesome-feature`
 3. Commit your changes: `git commit -m 'Add some awesome feature'`
 4. Push to the branch: `git push origin my-new-awesome-feature`
-5. Submit a pull request :-)
+5. Submit a pull request to me :-)

 ## License